Have you ever wondered “Why is project management important?”

 2. Clear focus and objectives

-When project management is left to the team to handle, the scope and objectives can easily get muddled.
+When project management is left to the team, the scope and objectives can easily get muddled.
 Unclear focus can lead to scope creep, missed deadlines, and overspending.

 Plus, without a project manager to oversee the project plans and task breakdowns, many teams may not notice potential risk factors as they arise.
 If they don’t address evolving project risks, the team could end up prioritizing the wrong tasks.